XRPLF/xrpl-dev-portal/docs/tutorials/javascript/amm/add-assets-to-amm.md

----
-seo:
-    description: Provide liquidity for an Automated Market Maker (AMM) and earn income from trading fees.
-labels:
-  - Decentralized Exchange
-  - Tokens
-  - AMM
----
 # Add Assets to an AMM

-Follow the steps from the previous tutorial to [Create an AMM](/docs/tutorials/javascript/amm/create-an-amm/) before proceeding.
+Follow the steps from the [Create an AMM](/docs/tutorials/javascript/amm/create-an-amm/) tutorial before proceeding.

 This example shows how to: